CluckeyMcCormick/fictional-guacamole/scripts/Blender/README.md

 function calls to create a new pose, and so on and so on.

 This was originally intended to have ALL of the pose functions, but I realized that most specific poses are best kept with their associated animations.
-Now this just serves as a library for some common pose functions, like default position functions.
+Now it serves as a library for some common pose functions, like default position functions.

+This script does feature a GUI to allow you to pose the Pawn (only default/core positions are available).

 ### `pawn_animate.py`
 This script is a natural extension of `pawn_pose_core.py` - where that script has